 Diamond Circle Award Winner

-Pacific Pioneer Broadcasters' First Vice President Larry Vanderveen presented the organization's Diamond Circle Award to PPB member Shelley Berman at the November 15, 2013 luncheon honoring Neil Sedaka.
-Below are Mr. Vanderveen's remarks introducing Mr. Berman:
+Pacific Pioneer Broadcasters' Vice President Larry Vanderveen presented the organization's Diamond Circle Award to long-time PPB member George Sunga at the September 12, 2014 luncheon honoring Carl Reiner.
+Below are Mr. Vanderveen's remarks introducing Mr. Sunga:

-Ladies and Gentlemen, please welcome the newest member of the Pacific Pioneer Broadcasters’ Diamond Circle, Shelley Berman.
+The list of his accomplishments goes on and on.
+But now it’s time to say: Ladies and Gentlemen, please welcome the newest member of the Pacific Pioneer Broadcasters Diamond Circle, George Sunga!

 George Sunga receives his award from PPB VP Larry Vanderveen